alexjcohen/Capstone/Code/Readme.md

 > `git clone https://github.com/amir-jafari/Cloud-Computing.git`

-And follow the installation instructions found [here for Ubuntu 18.04](https://github.com/amir-jafari/Cloud-Computing/tree/master/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-18.040) and [here for Ubuntu 16.04](https://github.com/amir-jafari/Cloud-Computing/tree/master/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-16.04) - credit to Dr. Amir Jafari for the code
+And follow the installation instructions found [here](https://github.com/amir-jafari/Cloud-Computing/tree/master/Deep-Learning-Kit-Installation/Shell-Script-Installation), where you can find instructions for your specific version of Ubuntu (I used 18.04)
+- _credit to Dr. Amir Jafari for the above code_

 Once installed, run the following code: